dotchev/cf-services/README.md

 var postgres = _.filter(svc, {tags: ['sql']})[i];
 ```
 Actually this is what this package is [using internally](index.js).
-So why remember those APIs, when you can just use this simple package.
+So why remember those APIs, when you can just use one simple function.

 This package is similar to [cfenv] but is simpler as it is focused only on service bindings.
 Also this package provides easy filtering of service bindings powered by *lodash* [filter][5].